 I absolutely love baba ganoush.
 I often say that I could live on it, and believe me, if it were eggplant season right now, I would have it almost every day.

 Since I was heating up the oven anyway, I also tossed in a couple of other vegetables: broccoli florets and halves of large mushrooms.
 Contrary to popular opinion, roasting vegetables does not require a lot of oil.
 I just preheat the oven to around 425, put the vegetables into pyrex baking dishes big enough to hold them in a single layer, and give them a quick spray of olive oil.
-I mean really quick–each pan gets one fast spray from side to side.
+I mean really quick–each pan gets one fast spray from side to side, but you can absolutely omit the oil if you have to.
 Then I put them into the oven and roast, turning them after about 7 minutes, until they’re tender (in the case of the mushrooms) or just starting to brown.
 15 minutes is usually enough time.